wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.0.14 =
+* Fixed issue on the master schedule where genres containing more than one work wouldn't highlight when clicked
+* Added ability to display DJ names on the master schedule.
+* Fixed bug in the Upcoming widget.
+Override Schedule no longer display as upcoming when they are on-air.
+* Verified compatibility woth WordPress 4.0

 = 2.0.13 =
 * Added the ability to display show avatars on the program grid.
 * Added the ability to display show description in the now on-air widget and short code.